edgexfoundry/device-rfid-llrp-go/README.md

 **Configure subnet information**
 >_**Note 1:** This script requires EdgeX and device-rfid-llrp to be running first._

->_**Note 2:** This step is optional if you already configured the subnets beforehand in the configuration.toml file._
+>_**Note 2:** This step is optional if you already configured the subnets beforehand in the configuration.yaml file._
 ```bash
 ./bin/auto-configure.sh
 ```